Greyhound racing in the United Kingdom: Drug testing

-The Greyhound Board of Great Britain (GBGB) actively works to prevent the spread of drug usage within the registered greyhound racing sector.
+The GBGB actively works to prevent the spread of drug usage within the registered greyhound racing sector.
 Attempts are made to recover urine samples from all six greyhounds in a race.
 Greyhounds from which samples can not be obtained for a certain number of consecutive races are subject to being ruled off the track.
-If a positive sample is found, violators are subject to penalties and loss of their racing licenses by the Greyhound Board of Great Britain (GBGB).
+If a positive sample is found, violators are subject to penalties and loss of their racing licenses by the GBGB.
 The trainer of the greyhound is at all times the "absolute insurer" of the condition of the animal.
 The trainer is responsible for any positive test regardless of how the banned substance has entered the greyhound's system.
 Due to the increased practice of random testing, the number of positive samples has decreased.

 Over a one-year period from 2017 to 2018, over 15,000 greyhounds were tested by the GBGB 'flying squad' which returned four positive cocaine tests.
 These cases resulted in disqualification or suspension for the offending parties.